A Comparison of Categories of Nori Motivic Sheaves

 \subsection{Motivic local systems}

 In this subsection, we discuss the Tannakian aspects of the theory of Nori motives over general smooth $k$-varieties.
-Just like perverse Nori motives are modelled on perverse sheaves, motivic local systems are modelled on shifted local systems.
+Just like perverse Nori motives are modelled on perverse sheaves, motivic local systems are modelled on local systems.
 Throughout, we let $X$ be a smooth, quasi-projective $k$-variety.

-\begin{nota} ~ \begin{itemize} \item We say that an object $M \in \MNori(X)$ is a \textit{motivic local system} if the perverse sheaf $\iota_X(M) \in \Perv(X)$ belongs to $\Loc(X)$.
+\begin{nota} \ \begin{itemize} \item We say that an object $M \in \MNori(X)$ is a \textit{motivic local system} if the perverse sheaf $\iota_X(M) \in \Perv(X)$ belongs to $\Loc(X)$.
 We let $\NMLoc(X)$ denote the full subcategory of $\MNori(X)$ spanned by the motivic local systems. \item Let $\Locgeo^{\rm{N}}(X)$ denote the smallest abelian subcategory of $\Loc(X)$ containing the essential image of the forgetful functor $\iota_X \colon \NMLoc(X) \to \Loc(X)$ and stable under subquotients. \end{itemize} \end{nota}

 Recall that $\Loc(X)$ is stable under subquotients and extensions inside $\Perv(X)$ (by Lemma~\ref{lem:Locp_stable_inside_Perv}).
 This implies that $\NMLoc(X)$ is stable under subquotients and extensions inside $\MNori(X)$.
 Moreover, it implies that $\Locgeo^{\rm{N}}(X)$ is stable under subquotients inside $\Pervgeo^{\rm{N}}(X)$ (see Notation~\ref{nota:PervgeoNori}).
-In fact, there is more to be said: \begin{prop} The abelian category $\Locgeo^{\rm{N}}(X)$ is stable under extensions inside $\Loc(X)$. \end{prop}
+In fact, there is more to be said: